WICG/PEPC/HOWTO.md

 ### Chrome
 Use a version of Chrome that is version 121.0.6136 or higher.
 This might mean you need to download a [canary](https://www.google.com/chrome/canary/), [dev](https://www.google.com/chrome/dev/) or [beta](https://www.google.com/chrome/beta/) version of Chrome.
 You can check your current browser version by visiting `chrome://version`.

-To enable the PEPC feature you need to start Chrome with the command line flag: `--enable-features=PermissionElement`.
+To enable the PEPC feature you need to start Chrome with the command line flag: `--enable-blink-features=PermissionElement`.
 You need to make sure the Chrome app is fully closed; simply starting a new instance while one is already open will not work on certain Operating Systems.
 You can verify the flag is active by visiting `chrome://version`.

+You can alternatively visit `chrome://flags` and look for `Page embedded permission control (permission element)`.

 ## Feature Detection
 You can use code such as the following example to determine if PEPC is supported: